-Our total stock decreased \$9 thousand to \$365 thousand at December 31, 2019, from \$374 thousand at December 31, 2018 and decreased from \$382 thousand at December 31, 2017.
-The decrease during 2019 was due to \$22 thousand of stock retirements, partially offset by \$13 thousand of stock issuances.
+Our total stock decreased \$8 thousand to \$486 thousand at December 31, 2019, from \$494 thousand at December 31, 2018 and decreased from \$516 thousand at December 31, 2017.
+The decrease during 2019 was due to \$55 thousand of stock retirements, partially offset by \$47 thousand of stock issuances.
 We require a stock investment for each borrower.
-The current initial investment requirement is 2.00% of the amount of the borrower's combined loan volume.
-We have a Borrower Level Stock Program which allows stock to be assigned to each borrower instead of each loan.
+We have a Borrower Level Stock Program, which allows stock to be assigned to each borrower instead of each loan.
 This reduces the stock requirements for borrowers with multiple loans.
 The current stock requirement for each borrower is the lesser of one thousand dollars or 2.00% of the collective total balance of each borrower's loan(s).